dhoat30/inspiry1.3/wp-content/plugins/invoicing/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option.
-To do an automatic install of WP Invoicing, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of WP GetPaid, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type WP Invoicing and click Search Plugins.
-Once you've found WP Invoicing plugin you install it by simply clicking Install Now.
-[Invoicing  basic installation](http://wpinvoicing.com/docs/basic-installation/)
+In the search field type WP GetPaid and click Search Plugins.
+Once you've found WP GetPaid plugin you install it by simply clicking Install Now.
+[GetPaid  basic installation](http://wpgetpaid.com/docs/basic-installation/)

 = Manual installation =

-The manual installation method involves downloading our Directory plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our Directory plugin and uploading it to your webserver via your favorite FTP application.
 The WordPress codex will tell you more [here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
-[Invoicing  basic installation](http://wpinvoicing.com/docs/basic-installation/)
+[GetPaid  basic installation](http://wpgetpaid.com/docs/basic-installation/)

 = Updating =